-The Fricasé de Pollo a la Cubana (Chicken Fricassee) recipe is a very popular Cuban recipe, that includes chicken and potatoes cooked in tomato and wine sauce.
+The Fricasé de Pollo a la Cubana (Chicken Fricassee) recipe is a very popular Cuban recipe, where the chicken is marinated in sour orange juice, garlic, salt, and pepper.
+Then it is browned in a cast-iron skillet and cooked with potatoes, onions, bell peppers, olives, and capers in a sauce made from white wine, tomato sauce, oregano, cumin, and bay leaves.

 Fricasé de Pollo ~ Chicken Fricassee